richardwth/MMD-GAN/README.md

 This repository contains codes for MMD-GAN and the repulsive loss proposed in the following paper:

-Improving MMD-GAN Training with Repulsive Loss Function.
+[1] Improving MMD-GAN Training with Repulsive Loss Function.
 Under review as a conference paper at ICLR 2019.
 URL: https://openreview.net/forum?id=HygjqjR9Km.

 ## Repository structure
-The codes here were written along with my learning of Python and GAN, so I apologise if you find them quite messy, out-of-date or informal.
+The codes here were written along with my learning of Python and GAN, so I apologise if you find them quite messy, out-of-date or confusing.
+The core idea is to define the neural network using strings and dictionries so as to quickly test differnt models.

 The respository mainly contains:
 1. DeepLearning/my_sngan/SNGan \